Understanding Lock Types

 Team Foundation provides two types of locks: check-in locks and check-out locks.

 A check-in lock is less restrictive than a check-out lock.
 When you apply a check-in lock, users can continue to make local changes to the item in other workspaces.
 But those changes cannot be checked in until you explicitly remove the check-in lock from the item or implicitly remove it by checking in your changes to the file.

 A check-out lock, which is more restrictive than a check-in lock, prevents users from checking out and making changes to the locked item in their workspaces.
 You cannot apply a check-out lock to an item for which any pending changes exist, in any workspace other than your own.
 Therefore, a check-in or check-out lock guarantees the right of first check-in to the holder of a lock in the workspace where it is locked.

-A lock may be placed either as its own operation or as part of several other operations including rename, checkout, delete, undelete, merge, branch, and add to source control.
+A lock may be placed either as its own operation or as part of several other operations.
+These include rename, checkout, delete, undelete, merge, branch, and add to source control.
 When you lock an item as part of an add to source control or branch operation, Team Foundation places the lock on the server path where the new item will be created.
 This prevents another user from adding or branching a file to the same location.
-When you lock an item using the rename command, both old and new server paths are locked.
+When you lock an item by using the rename command, both old and new server paths are locked.

-You can unlock an item explicitly by using the unlock command or implicitly during check-in.
+You can unlock an item explicitly by using the unlock command or implicitly when you check in.
 When you check in pending changes to a locked item, Team Foundation removes any locks.

 By default, the UnlockOther permission is granted to administrators only.
-If you have the UnlockOther permission, you can remove a lock from an item in another user's workspace by using the Lock Command.
+If you have the UnlockOther permission, you can remove a lock from an item in the workspace of another user by using the Lock Command.